arnavb/github-cr/README.md

 ## TODO:

 - [x] Turn `GithubCr::PaginatedResource` and `GithubCr::Page` into iterators.
-  - [ ] Implement a way to create complete requests
+  - [ ] Implement a way to create complete requests.
+- [ ] Add OAuth and access token based authentication.
 - [ ] ~~Create a config system and pass a config object to all methods/classes.~~ Initialize parameters suffice.
 - [ ] Add tests for all classes and functions.
 - [ ] Add documentation for all parts of the public API.